creativeprojects/resticprofile/README.md

 The configuration file is [TOML](https://github.com/toml-lang/toml) format:

+* You no longer need to remember command parameters and environment variables
 * You can create multiple profiles inside a configuration file
 * A profile can inherit the options from another profile
 * You can run the forget command before or after a backup (in a section called *retention*)
 * You can check a repository before or after a backup
 * You can create groups of profiles that will run sequentially
 * You can run shell commands before or after a backup
+* Allows to start the restic process using _nice_ (not available on Windows) and/or _ionice_ (only available on Linux)

 ## Requirements